akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 **IMPORTANT** => The Duchess frequents Devon where her mother (henry's mistress) Edith resided.
-Godfrey might also go there, anyway, he departs, as encouraged by the enemy set (Beaumont: 'well, it is nice to see a boy care for his mother. do give my regards.').
+Godfrey might also go there, anyway, he departs, as encouraged by the enemy set (Roche: 'well, it is nice to see a boy care for his mother. do give my regards.').

 => "she should come with us down to Devon."
 However, the queen wishes her to stay (or other cause), to help with a favoured project or some such. (we can chronicle them publicly visiting poor/sick/etc.) --> yes, with greater jealousy accordingly.
 Insert here.
 => Show the charity work or imply?